New dynamic global employment tracker

 Are employers allowed to take employees' temperatures and use personal data to admit employees at work?

-Based on the Moscow Decree, those employers that continue working (whose activity is not suspended) must arrange to take the temperatures of all employees and suspend from those employees who have an elevated temperature.
+Based on the Moscow Decree, employers must arrange to take the temperatures of all employees and not admit those employees who have symptoms of acute viral respiratory infection.

 |6.
 Travel protocols||